NGC 6357

 NGC 6357 is a diffuse nebula near NGC 6334 in the constellation Scorpius.
 The nebula contains many proto-stars shielded by dark discs of gas, and young stars wrapped in expanding "cocoons" or expanding gases surrounding these small stars.
 It is also known as the Lobster Nebula.
 This nebula was given the name War and Peace Nebula by the Midcourse Space Experiment scientists because of its appearance, which, in infrared images the bright, western part resembles a dove, while the eastern part looks like a skull.
-A petition by anime fans to rename it as the Madokami nebula, due to resemblance with a character, was unsuccessful.
+A 2013 petition to rename it as the "Madokami Nebula", due to its resemblance to Madoka Kaname, received 19,000 signatures, though it was not successful.

 It is located about 5,500 light years away from Earth.
 NGC 6357 is connected by a filamentary structure to NGC 6334, and the two may form a single complex.

 Associated open clusters

 Pismis 24

 A Hubble Space Telescope (HST) image of Pismis 24-1, the "core" of NGC 6357.